The Stars Look Down (film): Differences between the British and U.S. versions

 The film was released in the United States a year and a half after the British premiere.
 The opening and end credits were changed, and were supplemented with a voiceover narration by Lionel Barrymore.
 In addition, the departing scenes and dialogue at the end between Davey and his mother were cut.

 In the original version the opening credits appear against establishing shots of the pithead, and the men emerging from underground and walking down towards the pit owner to begin their strike.
 The U.S. version uses a plain background for the main title and an explanatory voiceover that lessens the graphic impact of the original.

 The U.S. version ends with the camera rising above the pit as the Lord's Prayer is spoken after the disaster, with verses added and a final shot of heavenly clouds and a longer voiceover.
 The original version has the first line of the Lord's Prayer as the camera rises to the black sky above the pit.
 It then fades in to the final scenes as Davey's mother is downstairs preparing her son's sandwiches for his return to work at the pit.
 Davey emerges down the stairs dressed, not in work clothes, but in a suit.
 He tells his mother that he is going to work for the union.
 His mother says, "You are all I have left now ..." and gives him an apple for the train journey.
 He goes to the front door and turns back to his mother, who stands at the hearth.
 The final shot is an exterior of the cottage with Davey leaving while his mother watches from the window.

+Reception

+According to Kinematograph Weekly the film did well at the British box office in February 1940.